Boyzone: A Different Beat and Where We Belong (1996–1998)

-By Request and break (1999–2000)
+By Request and hiatus (1999–2007)

 In 1999, "When the Going Gets Tough", "You Needed Me" and "Every Day I Love You" were singles released which were worldwide hits.
 As well as their greatest hits compilation By Request—the highest-selling Boyzone album, having sold over 4 million copies worldwide—a tour followed from May–July 1999 in Ireland, the UK and Europe.
 In June 1999, Stephen Gately revealed that he was gay and was in love with the ex-Caught in the Act member Eloy de Jong.
 Also during this year Keating released his first solo single, "When You Say Nothing at All", an Alison Krauss song which he had recorded for the movie Notting Hill.
 In November 1999, after six years together and amid growing tensions behind the scenes, the group members decided to take some time off from Boyzone to pursue solo projects.
 Boyzone performed together for the last time in Ireland at the point depot during nine dates running from 3–8 January and 10–12 January 2000.
 They had sold more than 20 million records in total and all 16 of their singles reached the UK top five, making them the first Irish act to have four No. 1 hits in the United Kingdom charts.

-Hiatus (2001–2007)

 For seven years after their split, the members had mixed success in their individual careers.
 Keating in particular remained a force in the music industry as he continued writing and managing other bands.
 Gately also continued his career as a solo artist, appearing in a number of West End stage musicals, and Duffy had some success as an actor, including a role in the UK television soap Coronation Street.
 Rumours came to a head and in early 2007 there were news reports that all five members and their manager, The X Factor judge Walsh, had met in Dublin to discuss and organise a comeback tour.
 On 11 October 2007, Walsh was interviewed on The Graham Norton Show; when asked by Norton whether there was going to be a re-launch of Boyzone he replied "I think so".
 On 5 November 2007, Keating confirmed that Boyzone would reunite for a special appearance on the BBC's annual fundraiser, Children in Need, performing a medley of hits, although had not yet commented on the possibility of a new tour or album.
 On 14 November 2007, it was reported that all five members of Boyzone were to begin a UK tour in May, which would be their first in seven years.
 Keating, who left the group to pursue a solo career, joined them for the series of concerts.
 On 16 November, Boyzone made a comeback appearance as part of Children in Need on BBC1 in the UK, with an Irish and UK tour announced for June 2008.